 - The Maesters of Oldtown, similarly, are an order of monk-like scholars who officially serve only as advisers and are meant to be neutral in the politics of the realm.
 Opinions differ on how sincere their protestations of neutrality are, however, and there are several hints that the leadership of the order may be pursuing its own agenda.

-- The eponymous witchers in The Witcher series were invented to kill the monsters that invaded the world after the Conjunction of the Spheres.
+- The Witcher: The eponymous witchers were established to kill the monsters that invaded the world after the Conjunction of the Spheres.
 Although they have no universal code of conduct, taking sides is bad for their business, so most avoid it.
 The entire Blood of the Elves saga spans from the fact that the witchers (Geralt in particular) get involved in the power-play around Cirilla.

-- The Federation of Star Trek are supposed to be this, but are such a large organization that they are forced to be active participants in galactic politics.
-The Prime Directive states that the Federation may not interfere with the internal affairs of non-Federation cultures, and that they may not make any form of contact with, or interfere with the development of, pre-Warp civilizations.
+- Star Trek: The Federation is supposed to be this, but is such a large organization that it's forced to be an active participant in galactic politics.
+The Prime Directive states that the Federation may not interfere with the internal affairs of non-Federation cultures, and that it may not make any form of contact with or interfere with the development of pre-Warp civilizations.
 However, individual Starfleet officers have broken, bent or re-interpreted this rule when they see fit.

 - This policy of neutrality goes so far that the Federation refuse to interfere with the politics of other cultures even if not interfering would likely result in all-out war in the Alpha Quadrant.

-- Starfleet are pretty inconsistent on this policy, as there is an undercurrent of pragmatism in its upper echelons, as well as highly compassionate and capable members being the norm.
+- Starfleet is pretty inconsistent on this policy, as there's an undercurrent of pragmatism in its upper echelons, as well as highly compassionate and capable members being the norm.

-- The Keepers in the Thief series are hell-bent on recording history without interfering with it.
+- Thief: The Keepers are hell-bent on recording history without interfering with it.
 Enter Garrett, a failed Keeper trainee with a knack for getting involved with history-changing events.